Table of contents

 4. Create an exceptional onboarding experience

-Remember to find ways to integrate groups who are returning to work, including new parents, people coming back from extended leave, or contract workers who are signing on full-time.
+Remember to find ways to integrate groups who are returning to work, including new parents, employees coming back from extended leave, or contract workers who are signing on full-time.

 5. Provide avenues for professional development